SeriousOldMan/Simulator-Controller/Docs/Setup Workbench.md

      You can find the plugin *rFactor2SharedMemoryMapPlugin64.dll* in *Utilities\Plugins* folder the Simulator Controller installation or you can load the [latest version](https://github.com/TheIronWolfModding/rF2SharedMemoryMapPlugin) from GitHub.

 	 *rFactor 2*: Copy the DLL file to the *Bin64\Plugins* folder in the Steam installation directory of *rFactor 2*.
+You will have to enable this plugin in the *rFactor 2* settings afterwards.

 	 *Le Mans Ultimate*: Copy the DLL to the *Plugins* folder in the Steam installation directory of *Le Mans Ultimate*.
-Then start the game once, go to the track and rive out the pit.
-Leave the game and open the file *UserData\player\CustomPluginVariables.JSON* with a text editor and set " Enabled:" to **1**.
+As the time of this writing, there is no way to enable the plugin in the UI of *le Mans Ultimate*.
+Therefore start the game once, go to the track and drive out the pit.
+Exit the game and open the file *UserData\player\CustomPluginVariables.JSON* with a text editor and set " Enabled:" to **1**.

   3. *Automobilista 2* and *Project CARS 2*